 - 1 teaspoon kosher salt or to taste

 - RICE CAULIFLOWER (and BUTTERNUT SQUASH if using): Wash cauliflower and pat dry well.
-Cut into 2 inch chunks.
+Cut into 2 inch/5 cm chunks.
 You will need to process cauliflower (and squash) in 2-3 batches.
 Place chunks in bowl with regular chopping blade.
 Pulse until cauliflower is small rice size.
 Repeat until all cauliflower (and butternut squash) is riced.
 Note 3.
-If riced cauliflower feels moist, pat dry with paper towels to remove as much moisture as possible.
+If riced cauliflower feels moist, pat dry with paper towels to remove as much water as possible.
 I almost never have to do this.

-- COOK CAULIFLOWER/SQUASH RICE: Heat butter or oil in large skillet to Medium.
+- COOK CAULIFLOWER/SQUASH RICE: Heat butter or oil in large skillet to medium heat.
 Add cauliflower (and squash) 'rice'.
 Stir for 1 minute.
 Cover and cook for 4 minutes, stirring occasionally, or until veggies are tender but not mushy.

 - FINISH 'RICE': Add herbs, lemon zest, lemon juice, salt, pepper and butter (if using).
 Stir to combine well for 1 minute.
 Taste and adjust seasonings to your liking.
 Serve immediately.
 Drizzle a topping of your choice if desired.
 Note 4.

-- For a combo of cauliflower and butternut squash 'rice': For great color and additional fiber, vitamin A and C, you can replace 1/2 lb of cauliflower with 1/2 lb (~2 cups) peeled cubed butternut squash.
+- For a combo of cauliflower and butternut squash ‘rice’: For great color and additional fiber, vitamin A and C, you can replace 1/2 lb/230 kg of the cauliflower with 1/2 lb/230 kg (~2 cups) peeled cubed butternut squash.
 Rice it in food processor as you would the cauliflower.

 - Herbs: Fresh is best, but dried will work well.
 Or partly fresh, partly dried.
 Figure about 1/3 the amount of dried herbs to replace fresh.
 Add, taste, then add some more to achieve the seasoning you like.
 Frozen herb cubes are an excellent substitution here.
 Typically 1 cube = 1 teaspoon fresh.
 Chop the herbs in a food processor or by hand.

-- If you don't have a processor: use a box grater.
-Grate large chunks of cauliflower on medium holes of grater.
+- If you don’t have a processor: use a box cheese grater.
+Grate large chunks of cauliflower on medium holes of the grater.